Feature: #108763 - Console command to analyze Fluid templates

 Copied!

-In its initial implementation, the command automatically finds all Fluid templates within the current project based on the *.fluid.* file extension (See Feature: #108166 - Fluid file extension and template resolving) and analyzes them.
-By default, TYPO3's system extensions are skipped, this can be adjusted by specifying the —-include-system-extensions CLI option.
+In its initial implementation, the command automatically finds all Fluid templates within the current project based on the *.fluid.* file extension (see Feature: #108166 - Fluid file extension and template resolving) and analyzes them.
+By default, TYPO3 system extensions are skipped.
+This can be adjusted by specifying the --include-system-extensions CLI option.

 The following errors and deprecations are currently supported:

-If exceptions are caught during the parsing process of at least one template, the console command has a return status of 1 (error), otherwise it returns 0 (success).
+If exceptions are caught during the parsing process of at least one template, the console command will have a return status of 1 (error).
+Otherwise, it will return 0 (success).
 This means that deprecations are not interpreted as errors.

-This should make it possible to use the command in CI workflows of most projects, since deprecated functionality used by third-party templates won't make the pipeline fail.
+This should make it possible to use the command in CI workflows of most projects, since deprecated functionality used by third-party templates will not make the pipeline fail.

-Verbose output allows to get feedback of analyzed templates and the number of errors/deprecations (or success).
+Verbose output allows users to get feedback on the analyzed templates and the number of errors and deprecations, or success.

 Integration with other tools

 The command also supports input of a template string via STDIN as well as machine-readable output as JSON.
-This enables better integration with other development-related tooling.
+This enables better integration with other development-related tools.

 Usage: